molefrog/wouter/README.md

 );
 ```

-### ⚠️ This library comes untranspiled, please read this!
+### This library comes untranspiled, please read this!

 **TL;DR** Want to support IE11 → make sure you transpile `node_modules`.

-The library is written in pure ES6 and it doesn't come with transpiled sources, while only stable features like arrow functions and destructuring assignment are used.
-There is a [huge debate going on](https://gist.github.com/Rich-Harris/51e1bf24e7c093469ef7a0983bad94cb) it the community on whether or not library authors should ship untranspiled code.

-Wouter was designed to be as small as possible and the decision to ship untranspiled code was made intentionally.
-We don't use unstable things like generators or async functions, that said it should work fine on the [majority of the browser](https://caniuse.com/#feat=es6).
+The library is written in pure ES6 and doesn't come with transpiled sources.
+There is a [big debate going on](https://gist.github.com/Rich-Harris/51e1bf24e7c093469ef7a0983bad94cb) it the community on whether or not libraries should ship untranspiled code.
+Wouter was designed to be as small as possible and the decision to ship raw ES6 was made intentionally.
+We only use basic things like arrow functions and destructive assignment, so it should work fine in the [majority of the browsers](https://caniuse.com/#feat=es6).
 If you'd like to aim platforms like IE11, please make sure you run Babel over your `node_modules`.

 ## Wouter API